Our Lady of Victory Basilica (Lackawanna, New York): Items of Papal significance

 Near the altar, at one end of the pews, stands the umbraculum, a symbolic canopy or umbrella which is kept half open until the Pope visits the basilica and completely opens it.
 The tintinnabulum, a small gold bell mounted on a pole with a golden frame, stands at the other end.
 It is used to lead the procession when the Pope says Mass within the basilica.
 These two items, along with the personal coat of arms of a pope, which hangs above the bronze main entrance doors, signify the shrine's Basilica status within the Catholic community.

 Stations of the Cross

 One of the 14 life-size marble Stations of the Cross.

 The shrine is flanked by the 14 marble Stations of the Cross, which depict Jesus' final hours before his death.
 Rather than the elements being carved from separate blocks of marble and assembled for each Station afterwards, each Station was sculpted from single blocks.
 The figures are depicted at life size.
-The Italian sculptor Pepini spent 14 years on the design and execution.
+The Italian sculptor Pepini spent 14 years on the design and execution: it is said that each station took a year to complete.

 The station entitled "Jesus Meets His Afflicted Mother" was one of Father Baker's favorite places in the basilica.
 In his 80s by the time the basilica was completed, Baker could be often found leaning on the pillar closest to this Station, meditating and saying prayers.